 Additional information for certain jurisdictions.
 Willis Towers Watson is committed to respecting the privacy rights of individuals under all privacy laws applicable to us.
 Some privacy laws require that we provide specific information about individual rights to applicable consumers, which we have set forth at the end of this Notice:

-- California: if you are a California resident, you have certain rights, under California privacy laws, regarding your personal information as set forth below, in the Additional Information for Certain Jurisdictions section.
+- California: if you are a California resident, you have certain rights under California privacy laws regarding your personal information as set forth below in the Additional Information for Certain Jurisdictions

-- EU/EEA: if you are in the European Union / European Economic Area, please go to the Additional Information for Certain Jurisdictions below for details about your rights under the GDPR.
+- EU/EEA/UK: if you are in the European Union / European Economic Area/United Kingdom, please go to the Additional Information for Certain Jurisdictions below for details about your rights under the GDPR.

 11. Retention Period

-We will retain your personal information for the period necessary to fulfill the purposes outlined in this privacy notice unless a longer retention period is required or permitted by law.
-We may retain personal information for longer where required by our regulatory obligations, professional indemnity obligations or where we believe it is necessary to establish, defend or protect our legal rights and interests or those of others.
-With respect to the data and files we handle as a processor, we retain this personal information in accordance with our clients’ instructions.
+We will retain your personal information for the period necessary to fulfill the purposes outlined in this privacy notice unless a longer retention period is required or permitted by law or defined in an agreement.
+We may retain personal information for longer where required by our regulatory obligations or professional indemnity obligations, or where we believe it is necessary to establish, defend or protect our legal rights and interests or those of others.
+With respect to the data and files we handle as a processor, we retain this personal information in accordance with our clients’ instructions and as required by law.

 12. Children and Minors